Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 #Get Azure AD Directory Role
 $DirectoryRole = Get-AzureADDirectoryRole -Filter "DisplayName eq 'Directory Readers'"
-$DirectoryRole = Get-AzureADDirectoryRole | -Filter "DisplayName eq 'Directory Readers'"
+#$DirectoryRole = Get-AzureADDirectoryRole | Where-Object {$_.DisplayName -eq "Directory Readers"} #If the line above doesn't work with the Filter param, then do this.

 if ($DirectoryRole -eq $NULL) {
     Write-Output "Directory Reader role not found.
 This usually occurs when the role has not yet been used in your directory"